3D Interpolation in Excel: 4 Easy Methods

 Final Trilinear Interpolation: The code calculates the final result using xd to interpolate between z0 and z1.
 This step combines the interpolated values from the x and y directions to obtain the final interpolated value for the given inputX and inputY.
 The result is assigned to the function and returned as the output of the TrilinearInterpolation function.

-• Already we created a TrilinearInterpolation function using VBA to create 3D interpolation from the dataset.
-Now, it’s time to apply the function.
-So, the formula will be in the H4
+• You created a TrilinearInterpolation function using VBA to create 3D interpolation from the dataset.
+Apply the function.
+The formula will be in the H4

 =Trilinearinterpolation(G4,H3)